hudua/databricks-aml-mlops-workshop/poc/2_ml_modeling.md

 * Browse and pick the ml ready dataset saved from Azure Databricks
 * You should be able to preview it and can verify
 * Create the dataset

+Now, please proceed for model training using three ways:
+* Through a notebook (Python code approach), and of course can try VS Code option as well.
+Please connect to Azure ML directly, without VPN
+* Automated ML (no-code)
+* Designer (drag-and-drop)